oliveroneill/hanserver/README.md

-Note that `hanhttpserver` automatically starts `hancollector` within the same process, this is used to keep track of API calls between the server and the collector. `hanhttpserver` can be started without `hancollector` by using the `-nocollection` option.
+Note that `hanhttpserver` automatically starts `hancollector` within the same process, this is used to keep track of API calls between the server and the collector. `hanhttpserver` can be started without `hancollector` by using the `--no-collection` option.

 ### Slack logging
-Errors can be logged through Slack by passing in the `-slacktoken` argument into `hanhttpserver`.
+Errors can be logged through Slack by passing in the `--slacktoken` argument into `hanhttpserver`.
 This is logged to the "hanserver" channel but can be changed in `hanapi/reporting/reporting.go`.